sequenceiq/slider/src/site/markdown/testing.md

 1. All tests run from a single client -workload can't scale
 1. Output from failed AM and containers aren't collected

+## Troubleshooting the functional tests

+1. If you are testing in a local VM and stops responding, reboot it -sometimes they just seem to get overloaded.
+If you can't do a clean shutdown, reboot it cleanly the second time around.

+1. The YARN UI will list the cluster launches -look for the one with a name close to the test and view its logs

+1. Container logs will appear "elsewhere".
+The log lists the containers used -you may be able to track the logs down from the specific nodes.

+1. If you browse the filesystem, look for the specific test clusters in ~/.hoya/cluster/$testname

+1. If you are using a secure cluster, make sure that the clocks are synchronized, and that you have a current token -`klist` will tell you this.
+In a VM: install and enable `ntp`.

+1.